Navreet-Kaur-nvk/virtual_scalpel_unity/README.md

 This repository contains my fork of the Virtual Scalpel project focused on 3D surgical simulation for gallbladder surgery.

 ## My Contributions
-- Created detailed 3D anatomical models of the gallbladder and surrounding tissues.
+- Created detailed 3D anatomical models of the gallbladder and surrounding tissues and operation theatre environment .
 - Organized and optimized 3D assets for integration with the simulation.
 - Added textures and layered models to enhance realism.